maxiaopeng/dualmarker/README.md

 ![](man/figures/README-unnamed-chunk-6-1.png)<!-- -->

   - plot-4: \[response analysis\] ROC curve
-    The single and dual marker prediction of response is also shown on ROC curve.
+    The single and dual marker prediction of drug response is also shown on ROC curve.
 Logistics regression model is applied w/ or w/o interaction term between two biomarkers.
-AUC value and its confidence interval is also drawn on the graph.
+AUC value and its confidence interval is also drawn on the plot

 <!-- end list -->